HiPERCAM/hipercam/docs/hcmformat.rst

          TIMSTAMP of the general header, but it might not.

       GOODTIME : bool
-         flag to indicate whether the time is thought to be reliable
+         flag to indicate whether the time is thought to be reliable.
+Defaults to True if not present.

    It can also contain a keyword 'DSTATUS' giving a boolean that indicates whether the frame contains data or not (True means yes).
 This is needed